Capri vs. Amalfi Coast: Which One is Better?

-The Amalfi Coast and Capri are two places that people hear of and fantasize about checking off their Italian bucket list.
-Are they worth the extra effort to get there?
+The Amalfi Coast and Capri are two places that people hear of and fantasize about checking off their Italian bucket list, but which one is better – Capri or the Amalfi Coast, and are they worth the extra effort to get there?

 Are Capri and the Amalfi Coast Worth Visiting?